CALL (800) 737-9353

 Materials Handling Safety

-Materials Handling Safety DVD Program discusses the hazards that employees are likely to encounter, and explain the work practices and equipment they can use to control or eliminate these hazards.
-The DVD program comes with a comprehensive leader’s guide, reproducible scheduling & attendance form, employee quiz, training certificate and training log.
+This Materials Handling Safety Program discusses the hazards that employees are likely to encounter, and explain the work practices and equipment they can use to control or eliminate these hazards.
+Comes with a comprehensive leader’s guide, reproducible scheduling & attendance form, employee quiz, training certificate and training log.

 Learn More or Order »